The 9 Best Stock Research Websites

 The service also comes with a list of 10 “Starter Stocks,” all previous picks, community access, and additional educational resources.

-If you don't want to perform your own stock research and would rather outsource it to a team that has performed well over the past two decades, then Motley Fool's Stock Advisor is worth looking into.
+If you don't want to do your own stock research and would rather outsource it to a team that has performed exceptionally well over the past two decades, then Motley Fool's Stock Advisor is worth looking into.

 New members can get their first year for $99, which comes with a 30-day membership fee-back guarantee.